 Aerate the Lawn

 If you have compact lawn soil, it’s necessary to relieve the compaction.
-Aeration allows new grass seeds to penetrate the soil easily and creates spaces for moisture, oxygen, and seedling roots to pass through.
+Aerating lawn allows new grass seeds to penetrate the soil quickly, creating spaces for moisture, oxygen, and seedling roots to pass through.

-One of the best ways to relieve soil compaction is by tilling the soil.
+Tilling the soil is one of the best ways to relieve soil compaction.
 However, we’re looking to reseed the existing turf without removing it.
 Tilling implies a complete overhaul.
 Therefore, it’s out of the question.

 Core aeration is a more practical approach.
 Use a core aerator to pull out plugs of soil from the lawn, creating more perforations in the soil.
 Core aeration is best done after dethatching or scarifying the lawn.